 Support for pupil mental health and wellbeing is of primary importance.
-We have increased our capacity to support identified pupils by the appointment of an additional mental health and wellbeing practitioner (2021).
+We have increased our capacity to support identified pupils by the appointment of an additional mental health and wellbeing practitioner in 2021.
 Referrals to the wellbeing team come via our pastoral middle and senior leaders and often form part of a range of support, including with external agencies.
+This function is particularly important in encouraging attendance at school for a number of pupils.

 We ensure pupils understand our 'catch-up' plan by providing information about the support they will receive, how the curriculum will be delivered, and what is expected of them.
 This will help to address concerns around learning loss - one of the main drivers of pupil anxiety.
 All Year 11 pupils receiving after-school provision have contact home from a senior leader to promote the offer and engage parents as well as pupils in the process.
 Following requests from pupils, a section of the library is now dedicated to hosting texts, guides and syllabi relevant to the GCSE and BTEC courses pupils take during KS4.
 This is maintained by the learning mentor and careers advisor who provide individual and small-group support for study skills with PP pupils.
+Additional support for PP students with exams work and revision in particular is provided by the Learning Mentor.

 We offer a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities (e.g., The Duke of Edinburgh's Award), will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils are encouraged and supported to participate.
-This includes financial support through the bursary scheme.
+This includes financial support from the PP budget.